 The post WWII boom sent Lakewood to make more significant changes to the golf course.
 Ralph Plummer, a Texan with a knack for bringing out the best a site has to offer, worked his magic in 1947. the Plummer design provided a course neither too long nor too tight, with subtleties and mysteries from tee to green that take some time to master.
 Of note is that Plummer designed, built or re-worked the three Texas courses to host U.S. Open events - Northwood, Colonial and Champions - where the premium is on accuracy and course management, not brute strength.

 The team of Ben Crenshaw and Bill Coore completed the 1995 facelift at Lakewood.
 Crenshaw, a Plummer aficionado, knew just how and where to improve the gem Bendelow laid out and Plummer reinvigorated.
-Tiff 419 Bermuda fairways, Pennlinks bent greens, repositioned tees and improved bunkering now greet all who despite to challenge the 6,750- yard, par- 71 course.
+Tiff 419 Bermuda fairways, Pennlinks bent greens, repositioned tees and improved bunkering now greet all who challenge the 6,750- yard, par- 71 course.

 Lakewood is one of the oldest and best clubs in the Southwest.
 The membership knew if they could restore Plummer's imaginative design through Coore and Crenshaw's subtle and effective touch, they would have something special to celebrate and share.
 The 1998 Texas Mid-Amateur was the first to test the redesigned course.
 The 2000 Texas Amateur and the 2001 AJGA Boy's Championship followed, along with the Byron Nelson Junior Championship.
 The Byron Nelson Junior, held at Lakewood anually, is now considered one of the elite Junior Tournaments in the state and is nationally ranked by the American Junior Golf Association.
 Lakewood hosted the 24th Anual Texas Joe Black Cup matches in 2004, a Ryder Cup style competition between North and South Texas PGA sections.
 In 2003 Coore and Crenshaw returned to resurface the greens with a new bent grass, a blend of LS44 and 962.
 They further updated the golf course by adding seven new fairway bunkers and two new back tees.
 This work provided another step in the progress of the historic golf course and the future of Lakewood Country Club